AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 description: Using AI-powered knowlegde assistant in Campaign Web
 badge: label="Beta"
 ---
-# Using the AI-powered knowledge assistant {#using-ai}
+# Using the AI-powered Knowledge Assistant {#using-ai}

-Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered knowkedge assistant available in the product contextual help boxes.
+Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered Knowkedge Assistant available in the product contextual help boxes.

 >[!AVAILABILITY]
 >